enjoyneering/LiquidCrystal_I2C/README.md

 | **P6** | **4/RS** |
 | P7 | 14/DB7 |

-The initialization line in this case:
+The initialization string in this case:
 ```C++
 //                    A2=HIGH, A1=HIGH, A0=HIGH P0 P1 P2  P3  P4  P5  P6 P7  backlight turn-on level
 LiquidCrystal_I2C lcd(PCF8574_ADDR_A21_A11_A01, 13, 5, 6, 16, 11, 12, 4, 14, POSITIVE);